HubTurbo/HubTurbo/docs/filters.md

 *Expects a number or  number range*

 Matches issues which were updated in the given number of hours.
 For example, `updated:<24` would match issues updated in the last day.
 If a number `n` is given, it is implicitly translated to `<n`.

+### updatedByOthers

+*Expects a number or  number range*

+Matches issues which were updated in the given number of hours by users other than the logged in user.
+For example, `updated:<24` would match issues updated in the last day by other users.
+If a number `n` is given, it is implicitly translated to `<n`.

+### updatedBySelf

+*Expects a number or  number range*

+Matches issues which were updated in the given number of hours by the logged in user.
+For example, `updated:<24` would match issues updated in the last day by the logged in user.
+If a number `n` is given, it is implicitly translated to `<n`.

 ### repo